 In evaluating waste discharge applications, DWS/CMAs will look for innovative ways in which development can be supported without increasing the pollution load above acceptable levels in the receiving water body.
-Approaches such as offsetting may be of value, and will require further investigation.
-This may involve developing partnerships that facilitate, for example, the reduction of pollution load from one or more sources to enable further economic development in the catchment, while still meeting the RQOs.
+This may involve developing partnerships that facilitate, for example, the reduction of pollution load from one or more sources to enable further economic development in the catchment, while still meeting the resource quality objectives.